Z-order: Use

+In early real-time 3D graphics, Z-order was applied on a per-polygon basis to avoid using Z-buffer, which was considered expensive at the time.

+In modern 3D graphics, Z-order is used for order-dependent rendering, for example with semi-transparent objects.
+It can also be used to reduce the problem of Z-fighting, by either rendering farther objects first and then using weak inequality as the depth test or, conversely, rendering front-to-back and using strict inequality.

 z-index

 The actual number assigned to a particular place in the Z-order is sometimes known as the z-index.
 In particular the CSS property that sets the stack order of specific elements is known as the z-index.
 An element with greater stack order is always in front of another element with lower stack order.